 Gluten-Free Pot Pie Filling

-If you don’t have leftover gravy, here’s my recipe for gluten-free gravy.
+If you don’t have leftover gravy, here’s my gluten-free gravy recipe.

 This recipe can be used with leftover chicken too.
 There are very few rules regarding what you put in your pot pie.
 So, use whatever is left in the fridge.